ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 * Much longer to provision compared to VPN.
 * DX port provisioning is quick, but cross-connect takes much longer, due to physical cable extension to premises.
+* Direct Connect connection is much more expensive than a VPN connection

 ## 15.3.
 AWS Transit Gateway (TGW)